HISPlayer/UnityAndroid-SDK/import-multi-stream-sample.md

-# Import HISPlayer Multi Stream Sample
+# Import HISPlayer MultiStream Sample

-Please, download the sample here -> [**HISPlayer Multi Stream Sample**](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_MultiStream_Sample.unitypackage)
+Please, download the sample here -> [**HISPlayer MultiStream Sample**](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_MultiStream_Sample.unitypackage)
 (no need to download it if you have received it in the email).

 Importing the package is the same as importing other normal packages in Unity.
 Select the downloaded package and import it.